 procedure, that the Claimant was not in a management role for over four

-years with the previous owners and he had first-hand knowledge that
+years with the previous owners and that he had first-hand knowledge of

 first-hand knowledge, but

 Judge Horne dismissed that knowledge in favour of the Respondent's

 groundless 'beliefs' which would not have passed the 'Burchell' test had